 What is a Pollutant?

-Pollutants encompass various materials, including industrial, municipal, and agricultural waste, including:
+Pollutants can be various materials, including industrial, municipal, and agricultural waste, including:

 - Biological materials